robhowley/betterby-bike/_posts/environment/2016-10-17-seville-ridership-boom.md

 title: "NYC Protected Bike Lane Analysis, NYC DOT"
 categories:
   - Environment
+  - Safety
 tags:
   - Spain
 ---

-Seville, Spain built a full protected bike lane network and saw ridership increase > 400% and risk of bike and car crashes decline > 60%.
-The share of total trips taken in the area went from near 0% by bike to almost 9%, a mode shift level that's hard to overstate.
+Seville, Spain built a full protected bike lane network and saw ridership increase > 400% and the risk of bike and car crashes decline > 60%.
+The share of total trips taken in the area went from near 0% by bike to almost 9%, a mode shift size that's hard to overstate.

 #### Source